Updated January 18, 2023

 What about minors/children?

-As per CDC guidelines, masking is required at age 2 and vaccine required at age 5.
+As per CDC guidelines, a vaccine can be administered at or above age 5.
 No test will be required for anyone under 5 years of age.

 If you have any questions please feel free to reach out and contact us at firstname.lastname@example.org